How to Start a Band the Right Way

 This is something you should avoid at all costs in your band.
 It’s important to gather team players, rather than have superstars who will ruin the atmosphere in the band.

-But it’s essential that your newly started band has regular rehearsals.
+But your newly started band must have regular rehearsals.
 Their pace and duration will depend on your aspirations and skills.
 On average, you should meet at least twice a week and spend some 2-3 hours rehearsing in a studio.
 This regular practice will help you meet all the band members more thoroughly.

 What might be an obstacle for regular practice sessions is the rehearsal space.
 The most logical thing to do would be to book a studio for your weekly practice, but every such session costs a certain amount of money.
 Although it most probably won’t cost you an arm and a leg, some of the members might not be willing to pay for something they do just for fun.